 Abstract.
 The recently released SWAT-GL aims to overcome multiple limitations of the traditional hydrological model SWAT (Soil Water Assessment Tool) in glaciated mountainous catchments.
 SWAT-GL intends to increase the applicability of SWAT in these catchments and to reduce misapplication when glaciers have a significant role in the catchment hydrology.
-It thereby relies on a mass balance module, based on a degree-day approach similar to SWAT's snow melt module, extended by a glacier

-- 5 evolution component which is based on the delta-h (Δ h) parameterization.
-The latter one is a mass conserving approach which enables the spatial distribution of ice thickness changes and thus dynamic glacier retreat.
-However, the extended SWAT version was not yet comprehensively benchmarked.
-Hence, our paper aims to evaluate SWAT-GL with four different benchmark glaciers, which are part of the USGS (United States Geological Survey) Benchmark Glacier Project.
-The benchmarking considers a comprehensive evaluation procedure, where SWAT-GL is optimized on glacier mass balance and hypsometry as well - 10 as snow cover.
+It thereby relies on a mass balance module, based on a degree-day approach similar to SWAT's snow melt module, extended by a glacier evolution component that is based on the delta-h ( $\Delta h$ ) parameterization.
+The latter is a massconserving approach that enables the spatial distribution of ice thickness changes and thus dynamic glacier retreat.
+However, the extended SWAT version has not yet been comprehensively benchmarked.
+Hence, our paper aims to evaluate SWAT-GL with four different benchmark glaciers, which are part of the United States Geological Survey Benchmark Glacier Project.
+The benchmarking considers a comprehensive evaluation procedure, where SWAT-GL is optimized on glacier mass balance and hypsometry as well as snow cover.
 Snow cover is included to consider snow-glacier feedbacks.
-Besides, a sensitivity analysis using Elementary Effects (or Method of Morris) is performed to give a detailed picture on the importance of the introduced glacier processes, as well as the relevance of the interactions with the already-existing snow routine.
+In addition, a sensitivity analysis using elementary effects (or the Morris method) is performed to give a detailed picture of the importance of the introduced glacier processes, as well as the relevance of the interactions with the already-existing snow routine.
 We intentionally did not include discharge in the optimization procedure to fully demonstrate the capabilities of SWAT-GL in terms of glacier and snow processes.
-Results demonstrate that SWAT-GL is able to represent the characteristics of contrasting glaciated catchments, which underlines - 15 SWAT-GL's applicability and transferability.
-We could further show its strong (non-linear) interactions with the existing snow routine suggesting a simultaneous calibration of the snow components.
-While snow and glacier processes were adequately represented in the catchments, discharge was not necessarily represented sufficiently when excluded in the optimization procedure.
+Results demonstrate that SWAT-GL is able to represent the characteristics of contrasting glaciated catchments, which underlines SWAT-GL's applicability and transferability.
+We could further show its strong (non-linear) interactions with the existing snow routine, suggesting a simultaneous calibration of the snow components.
+While snow and glacier processes were adequately represented in the catchments, discharge was not necessarily represented sufficiently when excluded from the optimization procedure.
 However, SWAT-GL has been shown to be easily capable of reproducing discharge when used in a stand-alone optimization, although this may come at the expense of model consistency.
-Lastly, SWAT-GL significantly outperformed a standard SWAT - 20 model used for benchmarking purposes in high mountain environments.
+Lastly, SWAT-GL significantly outperformed a standard SWAT model used for benchmarking purposes in high mountain environments.